h-panel/hPanel/README.md

 ![Logo Image](https://cdn.discordapp.com/attachments/987734229469253674/1012682012072628244/jexbanner_1.png)

 ## hPanel Beta
-hPanel is a fork of [Jexactyl](https://jexactyl.com) for hosting companies with a cleaner UI, less bugs & more features.
+hPanel is a fork of [Jexactyl](https://jexactyl.com) (which is a fork of Pterodactyl) for hosting companies with a cleaner UI, less bugs & more features.

 ## Documentation
 Head over to the [hPanel docs](https://docs.halexnodes.net) to learn how to install hPanel.